manuelnongba/PharmaPro/README.md

 JWT_COOKIE_EXPIRES_IN
 ```

-- Create a Mongo Cluster and retrieve your mongo uri and set it to DATABASE, your PORT, DATABASE_PASSWORD, JWT_SECRET, JWT_EXPIRES_IN and JWT_COOKIE_EXPIRES_IN.
+- Create a Mongo Cluster and retrieve your mongo uri and set it to DATABASE.
+- Your PORT, DATABASE_PASSWORD, JWT_SECRET, JWT_EXPIRES_IN and JWT_COOKIE_EXPIRES_IN.

 ## Getting Started